mark-casey/cuhky/windows.md

   - Open cmder
   - Open cmder Settings dialog and in the left pane browse to Startup -> Tasks
   - Click the '+' icon to create a new task
-    - Rename the added task: 'babun'
+    - Rename the added task: 'babun_and_cmder'
     - Use the 'Up' button to move the new task to the top of the list
     - Set the task's Task Parameters to:
     ```